Table of contents

 - Which Google Product Category You Should Use

 - How to Set/Change the Google Product Category

-- Availability [availability] in Google Merchant Centre
+- Getting Product Data in to Google Merchant Centre

 What is a Google Product Category?